Sachin-chaurasiya/Code-Snippets-Builder/README.md

 ### Multi-Language Support
 Create snippets for various programming languages, including JavaScript, Python, Java, and more.

+## Tech Stack
+- ReactJs: Empowering the creation of UI components with its component-based architecture.

+- TypeScript: Enabling type safety and preventing runtime errors in the development process.

+- Netlify: Facilitating the seamless deployment of the project.

+- Appwrite Cloud

+  - Auth: Streamlining authentication and authorization management.

+  - Email/Password

+    - Google

+    - Github

+  - Database: Serving as a reliable storage solution for the snippets of data.

+  - Storage: Providing a secure and efficient repository for storing the snapshot images of code snippets.

 ## 🍴 Fork and Clone the Repo

 First, you need to fork the `Code Snippet Builder` repo.
 You can do this by clicking the `Fork` button on the top right corner of the repo.
 If you are new to forking, please watch this [YouTube Guide](https://www.youtube.com/watch?v=h8suY-Osn8Q) to get started.